Smrutthi/M1_Name/1_Requirements/README.md

 ## Why
 This project is useful to avoid and hacking of datas which are represented in the form of numbers
 ## When
+This project can be used at the time of designing the digital circuit
 ## Who
 This project can be useful for digital circuit developers as well as for students for performing quick calculation
 ## How
+This project helps to perform the conversion calculation in order to reduce the users time